 Cabin Temperature: we often find the cabin really cold on Ryanair flights, especially on the evening flights.
 Make sure to bring a blanket for infants.

 A bathroom equipped with baby changing facilities is available at the rear of the aircraft.

 Ryanair flying with a baby tip: some passengers travelling with an infant prefer to sit towards the rear of the plane to be close to the baby friendly bathroom on board.
 Ryanair usually board and disembark the aircraft via steps at the front and rear at most airports so you can still get on and off quickly if you chose a seat towards the rear.

 Take off, landing and turbulence

 With the exception of a 5kg baby bag, Ryanair does not offer any of the typical benefits offered by most airlines to passengers travelling with an infant.
-However, the route options and extremely competitive fares still make them an excellent choice for flying with an infant and we have flown with them regularly since J was born.
+However, the route options and extremely competitive fares still make them an excellent choice for flying with an infant and we have flown with them regularly since travelling with kids.

 When flying with an infant on Ryanair we always make sure to purchase the Priority & 2 cabin bags tickets as well as reserved seat selection to make things easier for ourselves.
 Although it comes at an extra cost we value the extra comfort of the Priority & 2 cabin bags tickets as well as the convenience of sitting together which comes with the cost of advance seat selection.